The Ins and Outs of Swaddling Your Baby Safely

 Alternative Soothing Methods

-If your little one loves the cocoon-like coziness of swaddling, having a bag of tricks to help soothe your baby at bedtime can be a sanity saver.
+If your little one loves the cocoon-like coziness of swaddling, having a bag of tricks to help soothe your baby at bedtime can improve both her and your ability to sleep.
 Try these tips:

 - Offer a pacifier during naps and bedtime.